amokeev/laughing-waffle/backend/README.md

 ### BUILD

-Use one of the below commands, for your preference.
+Use one of the below commands, if you prefer zip or docker distributions respectively.

 * *./gradlew distZip* #The distribution will be created at *build/distributions/filter-1.0.zip*
 * *./gradlew docker* #The docker image *filter-backend:1.0* will be created